spatie/schema-org/README.md

 $localBusiness->name('Spatie');
 ```

-> *All types also accept arrays of the expected data type, for example `sameAs` accepts a string or an array of strings*
+> *All types also accept arrays of the expected data type, for example `sameAs` accepts a string or an array of strings.*

 Types can be converted to an array or rendered to a script.